 A good credit score is key to financial freedom and flexibility.
 Check out our tips on how to build and maintain a strong score in our latest blog.

 A credit score is a piece of data that plays a crucial role in a lender’s decision to extend a credit offer.
 There are many different factors that go into one, but overall, your credit score is based on your creditworthiness.
-Scores range in numbers from 300 to 800, with anything between 670 and 740 considered “good” and anything under 669 considered “poor.”
+Scores, with anything between 670 and 740 considered “good” and anything under 669 considered “poor.”
 A poor credit score can be limiting in many ways; you may not qualify for certain loans and, even if you do, the lender can charge a higher interest rate for a less-than-stellar score.
 When it comes to credit, it is important to start building early and working toward maintaining a credit score that can act as a financial asset for years to come.
 We’ve outlined a few of our guidelines on how to get started below.